nginx-proxy/acme-companion/README.md

 letsencrypt-nginx-proxy-companion is a lightweight companion container for the [nginx-proxy](https://github.com/jwilder/nginx-proxy).
 It allow the creation/renewal of Let's Encrypt certificates automatically.
 See [Let's Encrypt section](#lets-encrypt) for configuration details.

+**Note: this version of the container only work with docker 1.9.x.
+I'm working on a new version that will work with all version of docker.**

 ### Features:
 * Automatic creation/renewal of Let's Encrypt certificates using original nginx-proxy container.
 * Support creation of Multi-Domain ([SAN](https://www.digicert.com/subject-alternative-name.htm)) Certificates.